top of page

 Traditional Dances

-One of the best experiences in Mérida is attending a dance performance of the local culture.
-Every Monday night from 9:00 pm to 10:00 pm (and also every Sunday at 1:00 pm) there is a traditional dance performance at the ground floor of the Palacio Municipal at Plaza Grande (Calle 62, between 61 and 63, 2km from Casa Loltún): The Vaquería Dance is one of the most deeply rooted traditions of Yucatán.
+One of the "must have" experiences in Mérida is attending a dance performance of the maya culture.
+Every Monday night from about 9:00 pm to 10:00 pm (and also every Sunday at 1:00 pm) there is a traditional dance performance in front of the Palacio Municipal at Mérida's city center, Plaza Grande (Calle 62, between 61 and 63).
+The so-called Vaquería Dance is one of the most deeply rooted traditions of Yucatán.

 Jarana Dance at the Plaza Grande